 We had a watershed moment during development of the NiWatt amplifiers.
 When we eliminated Teflon from the signal path (both wiring and capacitors), the tone colors and subtle dynamic textures came alive.

 This was the genesis of our interconnect experiments (disclosure: the NiWatt’s filament wires are Teflon jacketed as a safety precaution).

 That this sped up the amplifiers’ break-in was a secondary (but much appreciated) bonus.
 The fact that Teflon based parts have long long break-in periods (typically 300-400 hours) would be barely tolerable if the material ultimately delivered the sonic goods, but we’re of the opinion that waiting so long for mediocrity is unacceptable.

 Even worse, the break-in path for Teflon looks like a stock market graph – trending in a generally positive direction, but reversing its course multiple times along the way.
 From week to week, you don’t know what to expect.

 How many audiophiles give up on a component before it’s “properly” broken in?

 Audio Jewelry & Perceived Value

-The minimalist plugs originally conceived of by Keith Eichman and subsequently refined by ETI don’t revel their benefits from a casual inspection, but they’re yet another example of a balanced, innovative design.
+The minimalist plugs originally conceived of by Keith Eichman and subsequently refined by ETI don’t reveal their benefits from a casual inspection, but they’re yet another example of a balanced, innovative design.

-This family of connectors is by no means the only design which reduce the material mass, but their grounding scheme applies some basic principles that have been overlooked by all other connectors we’re aware of.
+This family of connectors is by no means the only design with minimal material mass, but their grounding scheme applies some basic principles that have been overlooked by all other connectors we’re aware of.